cakephp/docs/en/core-libraries/components/authentication.rst

 .. php:staticmethod:: user($key = null)

-    :param string $key:  The user data key you want to fetch if null, all user data will be returned.
+    :param string $key:  The user data key you want to fetch.
+If null, all user data will be returned.
 Can also be called as an instance method.